-If talking to people about their skin for the past thirty years has taught me anything, it’s that clogged pores are a HUGE topic.
+Updated 10/26/21.
+If being an esthetician for over 30 years has taught me anything, it’s that clogged pores are a HUGE topic.
 Why?
 Because everyone thinks they have them.
-The reason for this is that the term “clogged pores” is often thrown around very generically in the beauty industry to refer to any kind of raised bump or acne-related issue.
-As a result, everyone’s interpretation can be a little bit different.
+The reason for this is that the term “clogged pores” is thrown around a lot in the beauty industry, and it’s used to refer to all kinds of bumps and breakout-related issues.
+As a result, the term has become somewhat generic, and everyone has a slightly different interpretation of what it means.

 *I’ve only consulted with one of the people in this post.
 Everyone else’s skin I assessed based on the images they provided.